-Annually CPAs are required to submit a CPD declaration to remain in good standing with CPA Ontario and CPA Canada.
-The CPD declaration reflects the previous calendar year Jan.1 - Dec.
+Annually, CPAs are required to submit a CPD declaration to remain in good standing with CPA Ontario and CPA Canada.
+The CPD declaration reflects the previous calendar year Jan.1 to Dec.
 31. CPD declarations are due June 1.
-Declarations received between June 2 – June 30 are subject to late fees.
-Learn more
+Declarations received between June 2 and June 30 are subject to late fees.
+Members with outstanding declarations after June 30 are subject to membership suspension.
+Learn more.

 As a CPA Ontario member you must complete 120 hours of CPD every three years (50 per cent of which must be verifiable — see below) to ensure the maintenance and improvement of your professional competence.